 Deagon Sportsground Park, Deagon

 Are your kids looking to tear it up over the weekend and take it to the extreme?
-You're in luck thanks to recent upgrades of the skate park at Deagon Sportsground Park.
+You're in luck thanks to upgrades of the skate park at Deagon Sportsground Park.
 It's better than ever, with a new concrete surface making for a much smoother ride.
 If skating isn't your scene, make use of the electric barbecue and park playground.

 Where: 83 Board Street, Deagon